Evelyn Bosma is a lecturer and researcher at the Centre for Linguistics.

 Evelyn Bosma (Rotterdam, 1989) studied Linguistics and Latin American Studies at Leiden University.
 In 2017, she defended her PhD thesis (Fryske Akademy/UvA) on the linguistic and cognitive development of Frisian-Dutch bilingual children.
 After that, she worked as a lecturer and postdoctoral researcher at Leiden University and Utrecht University.

+In 2021, Evelyn Bosma received the Keetje Hodshon Prize and was runner-up of the Gratama Science Prize.
 In 2020, she won the Klokhuis Science Prize, together with her former MA student Naomi Nota, with an eye-tracking study on the effect of cognates on Frisian-Dutch bilingual children’s reading.
 In 2018, she was nominated for the AVT/Anéla Dissertation Prize and in 2017, she won the Science Prize from the RUG/Campus Fryslân and the Best Poster Award at the TABU-dag.

 She wrote articles for Onze Taal and Sprachspiegel, and blogged about her work on the websites of Science Palooza, De AyO-tún, Leiden Language Blog and Meertalig.nl.
 Furthermore, she did interviews with the local radio and several newspapers, including Omrop Fryslân, Leeuwarder Courant, Leidsch Dagblad and Kennislink.